Coccinella septempunctata: Reproduction and lifecycle

 In summer, female C. septempunctata with fertilized eggs will start laying them in clusters of about ten to thirty, on leaves, stems and other vegetation.
-Using olfactory signals, she avoids laying them in areas that already have C. septempunctata eggs.
-This species often produces more eggs than the environment can support, which increases offspring mortality, but is beneficial when aphid populations are high.
-Female ladybirds will normally lay between 250 and 500 eggs in their lifetime.
+Using olfactory signals, they avoid laying them in areas that already have C. septempunctata eggs.
+This species often produces more eggs than the environment can support, which increases offspring mortality, but this is beneficial when aphid populations are high.
+On average, female ladybirds lay between 250 and 500 eggs in their lifetime.

-C. septempunctata larvae hatch from the eggs after about four days, but this period is dependent on ambient temperatures.
-The species has four progressively larger instars, whose lengths are influenced by temperature and the availability of aphids.
-The larvae begins eating their egg shells, and then any infertile eggs nearby.
-As they develop, the larvae start feeding on aphid fluids, then progress to eating aphids.
-When it is ready to pupate, the fourth instar stops feeding for a day and attaches its abdomen to the substrate.
+C. septempunctata larvae hatch from the eggs after about four days, although this timeframe depends on ambient temperatures.
+This species has four progressively larger instars, the length of which is influenced by temperature and the availability of aphids.
+The larvae begin by eating their own eggshells, and then any infertile eggs nearby.
+When the fourth instar is ready to pupate, it stops feeding for a day and attaches its abdomen to the substrate.
 The C. septempunctata pupal stage lasts for about eight days, after which the ladybird emerges with soft elytra and no pigmentation.
 The black and red colours of the beetle's elytra develop from melanins, and the lighter colours evolve from carotenes.

 C. septempunctata do not provide any parental care for their young.
 The role of male ladybirds is purely to impregnate females, while the role of female ladybirds is only to produce eggs and deposit them on safe substrates with sufficient food for the larvae.
-Adult C. septempunctata have a lifespan of about one to two years, which is dependent on how they survive hibernation.
+Adult C. septempunctata have a lifespan of about one to two years, which is dependent on whether they survive through the winter.

 Behavior and ecology

 Coccinella septempunctata has motility and can fly.
-The species is active during daylight hours and is dormant at night.
-During hibernation, seven-spot ladybird adults gather in clusters for warmth and protection, and to ensure that when they exit diapause, the local population provides potential mates for breeding.
-C. septempunctata emits a pheromone to attract other ladybirds to the overwintering site, and this particular chemical cue has been identified as 2-isopropyl-3-methoxy-pyrazine.
-C. septempunctata also uses chemical cues to locate prey.
-Aphids release a pheromone to warn other aphids of preditors, which attracts seven-spot ladybirds.
-C. septempunctata are also attracted to chemical cues released by some plants when they are infested with aphids.
+It is active during the day and dormant at night.
+During hibernation, seven-spot ladybird adults gather in clusters for warmth and protection, and to ensure that when they exit diapause, they will already have potential mates for breeding.
+When preparing to hibernate, C. septempunctata emit a pheromone to attract other ladybirds to their overwintering site.
+This particular chemical cue has been identified as 2-isopropyl-3-methoxy-pyrazine.
+C. septempunctata also detects chemical cues to locate prey.
+Aphids release a pheromone to warn other aphids of predators, and some plants release particular chemicals when they are infested with aphids.
+Seven-spot ladybirds are attracted to both types of cues.